Skip to content

 Key Limitation

 Compliance positioning.
-BridgerPay does not perform KYC/AML on merchants.
-Ran Cohen has stated publicly that as a 'smart API,' BridgerPay has no responsibility for compliance on end merchants.
-The 2021 FinTelegram coverage of BridgerPay being named by Spanish CNMV as payment facilitator for The Forex Premium and WAM Capital (both subject to investor warnings) is the consequence.
+BridgerPay does not perform KYC/AML on merchants, and Ran Cohen has stated publicly that as a 'smart API,' BridgerPay has no responsibility for compliance on end merchants.
+The 2021 FinTelegram coverage of BridgerPay being named by the Spanish CNMV as payment facilitator for The Forex Premium and WAM Capital is the original consequence, but follow-on coverage continued through 2024-2025 naming further brokers.
 For regulated UKGC/MGA operators where the payment partner is part of the compliance chain, this is a real flag.
-No published gambling case study despite Casino 888 being on the client list.
-No dedicated iGaming compliance team.
-No SoftSwiss/EveryMatrix/Slotegrator platform connectors.
-The product is strong; the compliance posture is weaker than what regulated gambling operators usually require from their orchestration partner.
+There is no published gambling case study despite Casino 888 being on the client list, no dedicated iGaming compliance team, and no SoftSwiss/EveryMatrix/Slotegrator platform connectors.
+The product is strong, but the compliance posture sits below what regulated gambling operators usually require from an orchestration partner.

 Recommendation